agavrel/42_CheatSheet/README.md

 }
 ```

-The a flag will be on bit 1, l on bit 2, R on bit 4, r on bit 8 etc.
+The 'a' flag will be on bit 1, 'l' on bit 2, 'R' on bit 4, 'r' on bit 8 etc.
 You can then test if the flag was on by using the following:
 ```c
 #define FLAG_A  0b001